Biking in Europe

 City Biking

 While my schedule usually won't allow a week-long pedal in the Loire Valley, I'll often do day trips in or around cities.
 I feel local, efficient, and even smug with my trusty and well-fitted bike.
-Especially during rush hour, I can get across town faster on my bike than by taxi or tram.
+Especially during rush hour, I can get across town faster on a bike than by taxi or tram.

 Europe's cities are striving to become more bike-friendly.
 Dozens of them have joined a European Union initiative to make bicycles on par with cars as a form of urban transport.
 The progress is gradual.
-Some cities (such as Rome and Athens) are not yet set up well for bikers, but quite a few (particularly Stockholm, Amsterdam, Copenhagen, Lucca, Florence, Salzburg, Munich, and Bruges) are a delight on two wheels, offering an extensive network of well-marked bike lanes.
+Some cities (such as Rome and Athens) are not yet set up well for bikers, but quite a few (particularly Stockholm, Amsterdam, Copenhagen, Lucca, Salzburg, Munich, and Bruges) are a delight on two wheels, offering an extensive network of well-marked bike lanes.
 In these cities, rather than relying on walking or public transportation, consider making a bike your mode of transport.
 Bikes cut transit times in half compared to walking, giving you more time to spend at the sights.

 Countryside Biking

 Biking in the boonies (using a small town as a springboard) is extremely popular in Europe.
-Thanks to the law of supply and demand, you can generally count on finding bike-rental shops wherever there are good bike-tripping options: along the Danube, the Rhine, and other idyllic river valleys; around Ireland's Dingle Peninsula; on Greek islands; and in the Alps for mountain biking on service roads.
+Thanks to the law of supply and demand, you can generally count on finding bike-rental shops wherever there are good bike-tripping options: along the Danube, the Rhine, and other idyllic river valleys; around Ireland's Dingle Peninsula; and in the Alps for mountain biking on service roads.

 Longer Bike Trips